kammitama5/kammitama5.github.io/_posts/2017-5-23-Tuesday-May-23rd.md

   So I spent until midnight reading about Compilers and how they're made.
   My dream would be to build one in C++.
 That would probably take me a lifetime.

+- Basically, I was reading up on Preprocessors, lexers and parsers.
+  It's fascinating stuff!

 ## Got into

 - Officially doing Advanced C++ for Fall.
 It's the class I should have taken before